Sun, 14 September, 2014

 Chicken is rather boring.
 Versatile, it will take any seasoning you can think of and nobody tends to dislike it.
 Still not terribly exciting, and chicken breast fillet is the most boring of its parts.
 Usually dry and crumbly and without much flavour.

 But it’s easy to cook, so I often used to: usually a whole fillet roasted and sliced into a salad.
 Until I came across the recipe for creamy chicken fillet whose source I’m afraid I forget, neither do I remember what the original flavour was because I instantly started experimenting with different variants.

 Because this is a chicken dish matrix.
 Chicken template.
 Chicken archetype.
 Basically, you can chuck in any vegetables and seasoning you like or think will go with chicken and cream (which is just about EVERYTHING) and it will work.
 This is my favourite variation: with leeks, a few mushrooms, tarragon and coriander.
 I like the leeks sliced quite thickly, so there’s still a bite to them.

 Now other options are: mushroom, spinach and garlic, tomato, oranges and raisins, fennel and gorgonzola, parmesan or just simply tarragon and grainy mustard.
 Just follow the same steps as below – brown the chicken pieces, fish them out, cook the veg in the pan, pour in cream, season, flavour or condition (isn’t that what you do when putting in condiments?), chuck the chicken back in and cook down well so the cream becomes a thick sauce.

-- one chicken fillet per person, skinned and cut into chunks or thick strips
+- 2 large chicken fillets, skinned and cut into chunks or thick strips

 - 2 large leeks, cleaned and sliced diagonally into 1cm thick discs

-- a handful of mushrooms (oyster or shiitake preferably), chopped roughly or torn
+- a handful of mushrooms (oyster or shiitake), chopped roughly or torn

-- a good bunch of fresh tarragon, leaves stripped and chopped
+- 1 bunch of fresh tarragon, leaves stripped and chopped

 - 1 small bunch of coriander, chopped

 - 1/2 tsp ras el-hanout spice, or a little ground cinnamon and ginger

 - oil and butter for frying